The following is an edited transcript of Tom Martin’s interview with Lisa Bodell, CEO of futurethink.

 Best-selling author of “Kill the Company,” her latest is “Why Simple Wins: Escape the Complexity Trap and Get to Work That Matters,” which is what we will do right now.

 Tom: And do we humans have this tendency to complicate everything?

 Lisa: We definitely have a tendency to complicate things.
 And one of the things that was interesting to me about doing the research in this book was that so much of the complexity that exists is self-imposed and unproductive, but most of it has actually been put on us unintentionally.

-So, we create the beast that we become a slave to all the time.
-And a lot of that is driven by risk and fear and power and control, and that’s what drives us to want to have, you know, just one more metric just to be safe; one more KPI; one more report, just to triple-check things; one more meeting to make another person help us with that decision, versus a lot more reliance on our gut, and we need to get back to that balance.
+We create the beast that we become a slave to all the time.
+And a lot of that is driven by risk and fear and power and control, and that’s what drives us to want to have just one more metric to be safe; one more KPI; one more report, just to triple-check things; one more meeting to make another person help us with that decision, versus a lot more reliance on our gut, and we need to get back to that balance.

 Clear away the clutter

 Tom: You offer guidance on how to eliminate the mundane or the unnecessary from the daily routine and free up more time for work that matters.
 What are some key ways to clear away all that clutter?

 Lisa: Oh, my gosh, I wish we had more time.
 The good news is that there are so many things that you can do that are very easy, and I’ll tell you a few of my favorites.